• SSL Certificate: The Cornerstone of Your Website Security and Google Ranking

 3. The Era of Mandatory HTTPS and TLS 1.3 (2017-Present):

-• Browser Initiatives: Browsers like Chrome and Firefox began labeling all HTTP sites as "Not Secure", forcing websites to adopt HTTPS.
+• Browser Initiatives: Browsers like Chrome and Firefox began marking all HTTP sites as "Not Secure", forcing websites to transition to HTTPS.

 • Google SEO Ranking Signal: Google officially announced HTTPS as a ranking boost signal.